-For instance, Hedia’s insulin calculator will take away the worries of figuring it out for yourself, and should lead to more accurate results.
+This should all lead to more accurate results.
 In turn, this means that a rapid drop in blood sugar should be less likely.

 But it’s not only about human errors or miscalculations.
 It’s also about the nature of insulin medication.

-Specifically, many people with diabetes nowadays use rapid-acting insulin at mealtimes in order to counteract the rapid rise in blood glucose.
+Specifically, many people with diabetes nowadays use rapid-acting insulin at mealtimes in order to counteract the rapid rise in blood sugar after eating.

 And if you’ve missed the mark on how much insulin you need, the insulin will continue to rapidly lower blood sugar, even when it doesn’t need to.
 Rapid-acting insulin is active in the body between 2 and 5 hours.